danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 - Modify the webhook routing logic
 - Update the retry schedule behavior

 ...they can run the full test matrix locally in a few minutes and verify everything end-to-end.
-No deploying to a staging environment, no coordinating with teammates, no manual Stripe dashboard gymnastics.
+No deploying to a staging environment, no manual Stripe dashboard gymnastics.
 Just three terminals and a rake task.

 The combination of Stripe Test Clocks (for realistic time simulation), the Stripe CLI (for local webhook forwarding), and letter_opener (for instant email preview) creates a feedback loop that's almost as fast as running unit tests, but with the fidelity of a production environment.

+One other takeaway: my AI coding assistant's first answer — and second, and third — was to curl a hand-crafted payload at the endpoint.
+It took some back-and-forth, almost arguing, before it acknowledged that a proper end-to-end simulation was possible and worth building.
+AI tools are genuinely useful here, but they'll sometimes anchor on a simplistic answer.
+It's worth pushing past it.

 ## Summary